Catalina Island Avalon Harbor

 VLOGGER ESSENTIALS: Tenba Camera Bags

 When I started off as a travel journalist (back in 2009!), I used to stuff my camera in my favorite bright orange Tumi waterproof tote.
-That was great until my microphones broke from being wedged in too tightly with my computer, camera bag and toiletries.
+That was great until my microphones broke from being wedged in too tightly with my computer, camera bag, and toiletries.
 Frankly, I’m lucky my camera didn’t break!
 Cameras & lenses are not cheap, so I had to upgrade my camera bag game, BIG time.
+At the same time, I also became more mindful about avoiding internet crime while researching and sharing my work online.

 tenba roadie hybrid